WillNye/cloudumi/deploy/infrastructure/README.md

 **NOTE**: it is imperative you enter the correct workspace using `terraform workspace select` before attempting to update prod or production environments!

 **NOTE**: currently all configuration files (.yaml, .yml) need to be updated manually after running terraform deploy or updates.
-The requisite outputs that are needed to update the `live` configuration files, use the `terraform output` command with the appropiate workspace (`terraform workspace select noq.dev-prod-1` for instance)
+The requisite outputs that are needed to update the `live` configuration files, use the `terraform output` command with the appropiate workspace (`` for instance)

 ## Pre-requisites: